 Mixing an occasional simulated phishing threat into users’ regular email teaches them to stay alert and spot suspicious emails.
 Whether they click on the simulated phish, or spot and report it to incident responders, the experience is much more likely to leave a mark compared to sitting through a lecture about security.

 Recognition is the first step in the battle against phishing threats.
 Conditioning users to identify phishing emails will reduce the chances they will fall for a real phishing threat.
-However, the chances are, if one employee is receiving phishing emails, others are as well.
-Organizations must encourage users to report suspicious emails to security or incident response teams.
+However, the chances are, if one employee is receiving phishing threats through emails, others are as well.
+Organizations must encourage users to report suspicious messages, including emails, texts or phone calls, to security or incident response teams.

 Overloading the Security Operations Center